 The preparation of basic financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses/expenditures during the reporting period.
 Actual results could differ materially from those estimates.
-Significant items subject to such estimates and assumptions include the allowance for loan losses, allowance for accrued interest receivable, valuation of investment securities and the valuation of real estate available for sale.
+Significant items subject to such estimates and assumptions include the allowance for loan losses, valuation of investment securities and the valuation of real estate available for sale.